tstillwell/appengine_multiblog/README.md

 * Users gets their own page and RSS feed containing their posts

+* Automatic pagination for front page and user pages

 * Users can edit or delete their posts at any time

 * Builtin commenting